Information for new arrivals

 - If you are bringing your own laptop (see above):

-An account may not be necessary, note that you are allowed to use our printers without an account (if you are using a non-wireless network connection).
+An account may not be necessary, note that you are allowed to use our printers without an account (if you are using Eduroam or a wired network connection).

 - If you are only here for a few days:

 - If you are a long stay visitor and you need a proper account:

 It can be set up in advance if your host provides the Systems Staff with sufficient information

 Please note, if your account has not been created it can take a day or so to create.

 (If you already have one of these through previous associations with the University or a previous visit then please make sure your host knows).

 Please note, many web-based services provided by the University and this department use an authentication system called

 Raven – this is based on the CRSID.
 Most of our web pages are not protected by Raven.

 If you do need to access services protected by Raven then you will need a CRSID.